robbradleyrepo/British-Heart-Foundation-FE-Repo/README.md

 # RESPONSIBILITIES (from CV)

 - FE Lead on rebrand of bhf.org.uk.
 Agile / Jira.
-HTML5 / TypeScript / Axios / Parsley / jQuery 3 /
-CSS3 / SASS / Nunjucks / NPM / Git Bash.
 - Leading and managing a growing team of FE devs, responsible for the delivery, refinement and architecture of a large scale UI interlocking, tightly scoped, scalable component library.
 - Port of call for stakeholders on all FE technical solutions, strategies and deliverables.